The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 Many of our potential maximal subgroups $H$ are of the form $\PSL_2(r)$ for some prime power $r$, where $p\nmid r$.
 A Borel subgroup $L$ of such a group has the form $L_0\rtimes (r-1)/2$, where $L_0$ is an elementary abelian group of order $r$ and $(r-1)/2$ is a cyclic group (unless $r$ is even, in which case the acting group is $(r-1)$).
 If $L_0$ is non-toral then $L_0$ is one of very few possibilities, and we can work from there.
 If $L_0$ does lie inside a torus, then we normally can place the whole of $L$ inside $N_\mbG(\mb T)$ for some maximal torus $\mb T$ of $\mbG$.
 Our first few results attempt to understand the conjugacy classes of such subgroups $L$ in the latter case.

-We start by determining the number of classes of complement to $\mb T$ (and its finite version when maximally split) in $\gen{\mb T,w}$, where $w$ is (a preimage of) an element of the Weyl group.
+We start by determining the number of classes of complements to $\mb T$ (and its finite version when maximally split) in $\gen{\mb T,w}$, where $w$ is (a preimage of) an element of the Weyl group.